kunal270/kunal270/README.md

 - 👋 Hi, I’m @kunal270
 - 👀 I’m interested in web devlopment.
-- 🌱 I’m currently learning front-end web dev.
+- 🌱 I’m currently learning front-end web devlopment.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on with the web developers.
 - 📫 How to reach me ...

 <!---